YuanhaoGong/CurvatureFilter/README.md

 Running time with 10 iterations on 512X512 Lena image.
 Matlab version is R2015a and GCC version is 5.1.
 All tests are on a Thinkpad T410 with i7-620M core CPU (2.6GHz).
 We take the time for 100 iterations and divide it by 10.
 On average, curvature filters take 1 millisecond per iteration.

-On my new taptop(Thinkpad T470p, NVIDIA GeForce 940MX), GPU version of MC filter can achieve**2200 MPixels/Second** with shared memory and single precision, **1143 MPixels/Second** with single precision but without shared memory.
+On my new taptop(Thinkpad T470p, NVIDIA GeForce 940MX), GPU version of MC filter can achieve **2200 MPixels/Second** with shared memory and single precision, **1143 MPixels/Second** with single precision but without shared memory.
 Another implementation of MC filter, based on ArrayFire library, can achieve **88 MPixels/Second** with single precision.
-Better performance can be achieved with better GPUs.

 ***
 ## Example Applications